feyaschuk/create_processing_rules/README.md

 ```bash
 pip install -r requirements.txt
 ```
-* Add your Vault token in token.txt file and files with data in data folder.
+* Add Vault token in token.txt file and add files with data in data folder.

 * Run the program:
 ```bash